-The Toronto Zoo is very pleased to report that giant pandas Er Shun and Da Mao are now settled in comfortably after having been successfully moved into their new habitat on Monday, March 25, 2013.
+The Toronto Zoo was pleased to welcome giant pandas Er Shun and Da Mao on March 25, 2013.

 The off load into their new exhibit went smoothly and we want to thank FedEx Express for the exceptional attention to detail during all points of the transport, both in the air and on the ground.